YashvanthSankar/cheatsheets-md/cheatsheets/html.md

 ---

-## Lesson 10: Best Practices & Accessibility
+## 10: Best Practices & Accessibility

 - Always use `alt` for images.
 - Use semantic tags.